 - Student evaluations of teaching are an important way to measure teaching effectiveness and document instructional development for a teaching portfolio or the peer review process.

 According to a study involving 200 faculty respondents, the following four factors significantly contributed to improvement of teaching as measured by student evaluations (McGowan & Graham, 2009):

 Research has shown that reviewing student evaluation data in a follow-up consultation is more likely to result in positive modifications in teaching and course design that can influence future evaluations (Murray, 1997).
-We recommend contacting the Center at firstname.lastname@example.org or (607) 255-7224 to arrange an individual consultation to review and interpret student feedback.
+We recommend contacting the Center for an individual consultation to review and interpret student feedback.

-- Create questions that reflect what you want to receive feedback on.
-Modify existing student evaluation surveys to address your specific needs.
+- Create questions that address areas in which you want to receive feedback.
+Consider modifying existing student evaluation surveys to address your specific needs.

 - Consider collecting student evaluations with an online survey (Cornell supports the survey tool Qualtrics).

-- Schedule a meeting with the Center to assist with developing evaluation questions, collecting student feedback on teaching, interpreting evaluation data, and exploring responses to evaluation feedback.
+- Schedule a CTI consultation to assist with developing evaluation questions, collecting student feedback on teaching, interpreting evaluation data, and exploring responses to evaluation feedback.

 Dommeyer, C. J., Baum, P., & Hanna, R. W. (2002).
 College students’ attitudes toward methods of collecting teaching evaluations: In-class versus online.
 Journal of Education for Business, 78(1), 11–15.